pressbooks/pressbooks/readme.txt

 * Fixed an issue that caused a recursion during PDF export (props to @bseeger for the bug report).

 = 2.5.3 =
-* Added option to allow logged-in subscribers, contributors and authors to view a book's private content (props to @marcusschiesser for the feature request).
+* Added option to allow logged-in subscribers, contributors and authors to view a book\'s private content (props to @marcusschiesser for the feature request).
 * Fixed an issue where the webbook TOC would not be displayed for any user who was not logged in (props to @sswettenham for the bug report).
 * Fixed an issue where the media folder was not being deleted after ODT exports without a cover image.

 = 2.5.2 =
-* Added MCE Superscript & Subscript Buttons (migrated from Pressbooks Textbook, props to @bdolor and the plugin's creators).
+* Added MCE Superscript & Subscript Buttons (migrated from Pressbooks Textbook, props to @bdolor and the plugin\'s creators).
 * Improved ODT export: temporary files are now deleted when export fails (props to @sswettenham for the bug report).
 * Improved user catalog: book covers are now clickable links (props to @kdv24).
 * Improved user catalog: sidebars are sized to fit content instead of being restricted to window height (props to @changemachine).
 * Fixed an issue where private chapters would appear in webbook TOC for logged-in users without the permissions to actually view them (props to @marcusschiesser for the bug report).

 = 2.5.1 =
-* Added MCE Table Editor (migrated from Pressbooks Textbook, props to @bdolor and the plugin's creators).
+* Added MCE Table Editor (migrated from Pressbooks Textbook, props to @bdolor and the plugin\'s creators).
 * Added support for excluding root domains _and_ subdomains in `show_experimental_features()` function.
 * Added the ability to toggle social media integration on or off in webbooks (props to @bdolor).
-* Added the ability to restrict specific network administrators' access to some network administration pages.
+* Added the ability to restrict specific network administrators\' access to some network administration pages.
 * Added a note in readme.txt indicating that `php5-xsl` is a required extension for certain exports (props to @jflowers45).
 * Added a function to intelligently load plugins in `/symbionts` so as to avoid conflicts (props to @bdolor and the Pressbooks Textbook team for providing the basis for this).
 * Forced Google webfonts to load via SSL (props to @bdolor).